proteomicsunitcrg/qsample-server/readme.md

 **QSample Server** was originally written by Marc Serret, Toni Hermoso and Roger Olivella.

-We thank the following people for their assistance in the development of this pipeline:
+We thank the following people for their assistance in the development of this project:

 Eduard Sabidó, Cristina Chiva, Eva Borràs, Guadalupe Espadas, Olga Pastor, Enrique Alonso, Selena Fernández.